World Juggling Day

-Swirling and looping, rising and falling, the juggler’s tools fly through the air with an elegance surprising in pins and rings, knives and hatchets.
-Juggling Day recognizes the amazing feats of dexterity and skill required by their demanding art form.
+Swirling and looping, rising and falling, the juggler’s tools fly through the air with an elegance surprising in pins and rings, knives, and hatchets.
+World Juggling Day recognizes the fantastic feats of dexterity and skill required by their demanding art form.

 The first evidence of juggling as an art form goes back to the wall of a tomb in Egypt.
 A group of women is seen dancing and performing with up to three balls.